 The THSEB is sponsored annually by the Department of Philosophy and the UT Humanities Center.
 The event is made possible by the continued involvement of students, faculty, and administrators from schools across East Tennessee and volunteers.

 At its heart, the THSEB is a discussion, not a debate.
 Teams are not required to choose opposing sides, nor is the goal to “win” arguments by belittling other teams or their positions.
 This focus on engagement, reasoning, and critical dialogue has many benefits for student learning, including honing skills which are proven to boost standardized testing performance, and which are explicitly targeted by Tennessee educational standards.
 Additionally, the event encourages social and intellectual interactions that are crucial to a functioning democracy, namely, the consideration of other, often competing, perspectives when making moral judgments and decisions.

-Semi-Finalists – Bearden High School & Webb School of Knoxville
+Semi-Finalists – Bearden High School & St Andrews-Sewanee School

-Our plan at present is to hold the thirteenth annual Tennessee High School Ethics Bowl will be held on Saturday, February 5th, 2022 at the University of Tennessee’s Humanities and Social Sciences Building.
+The in-person event is scheduled for Saturday, February 4 at the Webb School in Knoxville.
 We will continue to monitor the feasibility of this plan given local circumstances.
 If it becomes necessary to move the event online, we will use the same online format used during last year’s event.

 The THSEB is a full day event, and all participating teams will be guaranteed at least five matches during the course of the day.
 No prior experience with philosophy is expected or necessary to participate in the THSEB, and we are always happy to welcome new teams to the competition.